Subscribe to stay updated

 From 1 April 2022, liable companies will need to register with HMRC, submit returns on a quarterly basis and make payments accordingly.

-How to beat the plastic tax by optimising your packaging
+How to beat the tax by optimising your packaging

 Ordinarily, the other R of reusability would factor in the equation.
-But in this instance, it won’t help that much in minimising the effects of the plastic tax.
+But in this instance, it won’t help that much in minimising the effects of the PPT.

 Reduce through Value Engineering

 It’s amazing what you can achieve by re-analysing your packaging needs with fresh (green) eyes.
 All of a sudden what you once took for granted can look unnecessary and sometimes, just plain wrong.
 By asking the fundamental “why” questions around price, performance, security and assembly, you can often reduce your packaging without too much pain.

 In the packaging world, this process is known as value engineering where you redesign your packaging from the ground up with the aim of reducing your environmental footprint and costs.

 It’s kind of like the Marie Kondo method of decluttering the home.

 Do you really need that bubble wrap?
 What value does that plastic divider bring?
 Does the packaging need to be that large to fit, protect and present your goods?

 That would be one of your first steps to pass the 30% content test.